ben-manes/gradle-versions-plugin/README.md

 You can also transparently add the plugin to every Gradle project that you run via a
 [Gradle init script](https://docs.gradle.org/current/userguide/init_scripts.html).
-Apply the settings plugin from `beforeSettings`, which covers every project of the build and works under isolated projects (see [Isolated projects](#isolated-projects)).
+Apply the settings plugin once the settings script has been evaluated, and only if the settings script hasn't applied it already.
+This covers every project of the build and works under isolated projects (see [Isolated projects](#isolated-projects)).
 A `dependencyUpdates` task is registered in every build that runs, so an included build is reported without being modified